Physics with Nuclear Astrophysics BSc (Hons) or MPhys – 2022 entry

 Why choose this course

-Unique in the UK, this exciting course contains all the core modules required in a physics degree, but with a specialism that combines the quantum world of atomic nuclei with the cosmic scale of astronomy.
-After all, when you look up into the night sky, almost everything you see is the result of a nuclear reaction.
+You’ll study the core modules required of a physics degree, but you’ll also gain a specialism that combines the quantum world of atomic nuclei with the cosmic scale of astronomy.
+Students also benefit from our excellent facilities and the University’s partnership with the National Physical Laboratory.

 What you will study